 - Young people away from home for college.

-- Missionaries, social workers, and others who are away from the home town for reasons of work or faith.
+- Missionaries, social workers, and others who travel regularly.

 - Anyone else who, for whatever reason, can’t attend services in person.